bwahacker/json-tables/README.md

 - Building devtools or inspecting traces in `jq`,
 - Sharing samples with teammates or dropping JSON into ChatGPT...

-You’re already reading tables.
-You just don’t get to *see* them as tables.
+You're already reading tables.
+You just don't get to *see* them as tables.

 JSON-Tables fixes that.